 I’ve been schooled in “lucid” poetry, under the tutelage of Ted O. Badger, long-time editor and publisher of The Lucidity Journal.

 I’ve also edited two newspaper columns of poetry, The Benton (AR) Courier (now the Saline Courier) and The Amity (AR) Standard, for which I currently write a weekly general-interest column, the 18th year of this project.

 I retired in 1994 to concentrate on writing.
 I have been a resident of the Writers Colony at Dairy Hollow in Eureaka Springs for nearly a dozen years, and a writer at the Hemingway-Pfeiffer Museum Edication Center writers retreat in Piggott one year longer.

 My first novel, A Journey of Choice, was published in 2010 by iUniverse, and the sequel, Her Face in the Glass, edited by Steve May at Alderson Press, was published during the fall of 2015 by CreateSpace in both softback and Kindle editions. [end of prepared bio]

-As of Jaunary 3 2018, I have posted 141 reviews on Amazon, have two blogs (pittypatter.blogspot.com--(poetry) and pittypatter-pittypatter.blogspot.com—prose, and this website, PatLaster.com.
+I have two blogs (pittypatter.blogspot.com--(poetry) and pittypatter-pittypatter.blogspot.com—prose, and this website, PatLaster.com.
 I’m on Facebook as Pat Couch Laster.

-As of August '17, Billy, the grandson I raised from 8 months, and who is now 27, and who lived in Arkadelphia for 8 years, has moved back to Couchwood, Saline County.
+As of August '18, Billy, the grandson I raised from 8 months, and who will soon be 29 has moved to Hot Springs, where he works at Cracker Barrel.